-In Seattle Public Schools, we understand that a shared vision of practice is essential to fostering the learning communities that each of our students and adults needs to thrive.
+In Seattle Public Schools, we understand that a shared vision of practice is essential to fostering the inclusive learning communities that each of our students and adults needs to thrive.
 This shared vision enables educators to work in concert to build their practice with a focus on student learning.

 As such, we believe that…

 1) Teaching is intellectually complex, difficult and demanding work, and the development of skillful teaching requires deep collaboration and non-defensive self-examination of practice in relation to student results.

 This requires collaborative inquiry – educators working together to examine practice through a cycle of planning, teaching, reflecting and applying.

 The total environment of a school has a powerful effect on students’ learning, which reinforces that need for collaborative inquiry.

 2) By collaborating with families in authentic partnerships, we create a path for students to reach their highest potential, engaging with families as the first and lifelong teachers of students.
 We believe:

 - All families have dreams for their children and want the best for them.

 - All families have the capacity to support their children’s learning.